Chewy Sourdough Discard Flatbread You’ll Make on Repeat

 Instructions

-• In a large mixing bowl, combine the sourdough discard, milk, water, and olive oil.
-Stir in the dry ingredients: flour, salt, and baking powder.
+• Stir in the dry ingredients: flour, salt, and baking powder.
 Mix until a shaggy dough forms.
-Knead by hand on a floured surface or use a stand mixer on low until smooth, about 3–5 minutes.
+Knead by hand on a floured surface or use a stand mixer on low until smooth, about 3-5 minutes.

-• Cover the flatbread dough with a damp towel, tea towel, or plastic wrap, and let it rest in a warm place for 20–30 minutes.
+• Rest the Dough: Cover the flatbread dough with a damp towel, tea towel, or plastic wrap, and let it rest in a warm place for 20-30 minutes.
 This short dough rest lets the flour fully hydrate and gives the wild yeast and lactic acid bacteria time to begin working, even in a short fermentation process.

 Share away friends!